Phil Loadholt: 2009 season

+Loadholt at pre-season Vikings camp in 2009.

 Loadholt was selected in the second round, 54th overall, by the Minnesota Vikings.
 He was signed by the Vikings on July 29, 2009.

 As a rookie, Loadholt stepped into a starting role at right tackle, opening 15 regular season games and both playoff contests, including the NFC Championship game.
 The 15 starts were the most by a Vikings rookie offensive tackle since Korey Stringer back in 1995 and he became just the fifth Vikings rookie offensive tackle to start a season opener, joining Doug Davis in 1966 as the only other right tackle.
 He was inactive for the game at St. Louis on October 11 due to a leg injury.
 For his first-year performance, he was named to the NFL All-Rookie team by Sporting News and PFWA as he helped the Vikings offense rank No. 5 in the NFL in total offense, the highest ranking since the 2004 season, and paved the way for running back Adrian Peterson to rush for 1,383 yards and 18 touchdowns, a new team record for rushing scores and the third-best single-season rushing total in team history.